 Requirement #1 – Degree

 - All states will require you to have a Bachelor’s degree in accounting at the very least.
-The majority of states will require a masters in accounting or an equivalent level of higher education.
+The majority of states will require a Master’s degree in accounting or an equivalent level of higher education.

 Requirement #2 – Semester Hours

-- In addition to the required degree, states have now started requiring a cumulative total of semester hours spent studying accounting.
+- In addition to the required degree, states have now started requiring a cumulative total of semester hours spent studying in an accounting program.
 Depending on the state, you may require 150 semester hours or 120 semester hours in order to sit for the exam.

 Requirement #3 – Course Credits

-- You are required to verify that you have completed the appropriate amount of course credits in accounting, business law, and other required classes that will vary depending on your state.
+- You are required to verify that you have completed the appropriate amount of course credits and/or credit hours in accounting, business law, and other required classes that will vary depending on your state.
+In some regions, a modicum of accounting experience in a professional capacity may also be required.

 Requirement #4 – Forms